ashutoshmjain/gita/src/mathuraChap01.md

 These truths could be realized through a set of pre-defined actions (`Yazna`).
 The idea was `Yazna` leads to truth -> consistent practice of carefully designed set of actions leads to deterministic outcomes.
 In other words, the definition of "Truth" was something unbelievable, but provable through controlled experiments - a scientific approach to segregate false claims from rigorous truth.
 Understandably, those were the times of voodoo magic.
 Having a proven "myth buster" institute was important for nascent logic (and experiment).

 > It was also important to showcase the extensive work that went into realizing aforesaid skills.
 Kings from near and far used to send the very best to learn and adapt.
 Congregation not only imparted the know-how, they also suggested the barter value -> 100 kilos of wheat for say a kilo of iron.
-Rich and wealthy conducted `Yaznas` to realize these skills and shared a part of their bounty with congregation -  a consistent source of wealth for the congregation.
+Rich and wealthy conducted `Yaznas` to realize these skills and shared a part of their inflows with congregation -  a consistent source of wealth for the congregation.
 >
 > Legend says `Vaśiṣṭha` had a magical cow called `Kaamdhenu`.
 It provisioned any object of desire.
-In essence these skills and hence accrued wealth was that magical cow.
+The accrued wealth was probably the magical cow.

 </div>